abc1260/axis2mavenprj02-helloworld/README.md

 --------------------------------------------------------------
 - Prove that I got a college degree, and ,,,,,,,,
 - Somehow creating a hello application.
-- Not only can I it say hello, but I can create a Web Service to do it.
+- Not only can I say hello, but I can create a Web Service to do it.

 Build It